- Microneedling seeks to stimulate collagen and elastin production by causing minute damage to the skin’s surface.

 - Consider training.
 Dermapen urges users to understand the risks associated with incorrect use of the Dermapen product.
 In fact, they recommend (and provide) training to better prepare you for the self-application process.
 You don’t need to undergo training to be able to use Dermapen or similar products, but if you’re serious about microneedling you should consider it.

 Finally, understand that with the FDA’s iminent involvement there could be some significant changes to at-home devices in the coming years.
 It might be worth waiting before you spring for an expensive product.
 In the meantime, consider having your Dermapen microneedling done by a professional.

-» If you’re interested in professional microneedling, find a nearby doctor to explore your procedure options.
+» If you’re interested in professional microneedling, meet our Medical Review Team to discuss further options.